Same-sex marriage in Scotland: Legislative action

-Since November 2015, civil partnerships originating elsewhere in the United Kingdom other than Scotland (including Northern Ireland) can be converted to a marriage without the couple being forced to dissolve the civil partnership.
+Since November 2015, civil partnerships originating from elsewhere in the United Kingdom (including Northern Ireland) can be converted into marriages without the couples being forced to dissolve their civil partnerships.
 In June 2020, the Scottish Parliament passed legislation opening civil partnerships to different-sex couples.

 Statistics

-According to the National Records of Scotland, 6,143 same-sex civil partnerships were registered in Scotland between 2005 and 2023.
-By Scottish council area, most same-sex partnerships were performed in the City of Edinburgh (1,591), followed by Glasgow City (1,187), Dumfries and Galloway (625), Fife (285), Highland (230), Aberdeen City (200), Argyll and Bute (158), Perth and Kinross (154), Dundee City (142), South Lanarkshire (124), Aberdeenshire (118) and Stirling (118), the Scottish Borders (116), North Ayrshire (107), South Ayrshire (101), West Lothian (99), North Lanarkshire (98), East Lothian (94), Falkirk (86), Renfrewshire (72), Moray (60), Midlothian (59), Angus (55), West Dunbartonshire (52), East Dunbartonshire (50), East Ayrshire (43) and East Renfrewshire (43), Clackmannanshire (33), Inverclyde (27), the Orkney Islands (7) and the Shetland Islands (7), and Na h-Eileanan Siar (2).
+According to the National Records of Scotland, 6,278 same-sex civil partnerships were registered in Scotland between 2005 and 2024.
+By Scottish council area, most same-sex partnerships were performed in the City of Edinburgh (1,631), followed by Glasgow City (1,203), Dumfries and Galloway (638), Fife (290), Highland (237), Aberdeen City (205), Argyll and Bute (162), Perth and Kinross (158), Dundee City (148), South Lanarkshire (126), Aberdeenshire (123), Stirling (120), the Scottish Borders (116), North Ayrshire (112), South Ayrshire (104), West Lothian (101), North Lanarkshire (99), East Lothian (94), Falkirk (89), Renfrewshire (74), Moray (64), Midlothian (59), Angus (56), West Dunbartonshire (52), East Dunbartonshire (51), East Ayrshire (46), East Renfrewshire (43), Clackmannanshire (33), Inverclyde (27), the Orkney Islands (7) and the Shetland Islands (7), and Na h-Eileanan Siar (3).

 Same-sex marriage

 Petition

 In January 2009, a petition was drawn up by Nick Henderson, director of the LGBT Network, to be submitted to the Scottish Parliament.
 The petition called for a change to the law that disallowed two people of the same sex from getting married, by amending the Marriage (Scotland) Act 1977.
-The petition also called for allowing same-sex marriage ceremonies to be performed by faith groups, but only if the religious institution gives consent.
+The petition also called for allowing same-sex marriage ceremonies to be performed by faith groups, but only if the religious institution agreed.
 As well as political support from the leader of the Labour Party in the European Parliament, Glenis Willmott, and MEP and veteran gay rights activist Michael Cashman, the petition drew the signatures and support of Celia Kitzinger and Sue Wilkinson and of eight church leaders, both of the Scottish Episcopal Church and the Church of Scotland.
 The Very Reverend Kelvin Holdsworth, provost of St Mary's Cathedral in Glasgow, has often spoken of his willingness and desire to perform valid same-sex marriages in his church, and was a key supporter of the petition.
 It also attracted high-profile support from Labour MSP George Foulkes.
 The petition closed on 6 March, having gathered 1,007 signatures.